WeakSide-Breakout-Analysis/wsba_hockey/README.md

 Dan Morse - Creator of the hockeyR package; another important inspiration and model for developing an NHL scraper.

 Patrick Bacon - Creator of TopDownHockey package

+MoneyPuck - Source of available xG data in the package

 Anyone in the NHL Public Analytics community who has stuck around and supported WeakSide Breakout Analysis hockey.